m0ru/bak/02_problemdescription.md

 # Problem Description {#sec:probdescr}

-This thesis is part of the over-arching Web of Needs [see ref. @Webofneeds; for related publications see ref. @WebNeedsPublications2013] project -- short WoN -- and, somewhat more particular, of developing an end-user-friendly client-application [see ref. @Match] prototype/demonstrator for it, that allows testing the protocol and helps with communicating the WoN's potential to people.
-The main focus of the work done for this thesis was to research ways of structuring the JavaScript-based client-application; thus it consisted of researching and experimenting with state-of-the-art web-application architectures and tooling, adapting and innovating on them for the particular problem space, as well as identifying a migration path for updating the existing code-base.
-To define the requirements, we first need to take a high-level look at what the Web of Needs is and how people can interact with it.
+As mentioned already in the abstract, the challenge to be tackled by this work was to find (and adapt) a state-of-the-art architecture and tooling for the Web of Needs Owner client application and a migration path of the JavaScript code-base to these, while addressing the requirements layed out in this chapter.
+To define said requirements, we first need to take a high-level look at what the Web of Needs is and how people can interact with it.

 <!-- problem-description\\ -->
 <!-- * high-level\\ -->